Click the plus sign (+) to the right of each question for an expanded view.

 What are your direct service fees?

 (1) Rates for individual appointments are $185 for 50-minute sessions.
 (2) Relationship coaching with two people is $230 for 50-minute sessions.
 I have found that 75 minutes or 90-minute relationship coaching sessions are more efficient and effective.
 These longer sessions are pro-rated at that rate.
 Contact me about rates for sessions that involve three or more people or to discuss an adjusted rate.
 (3) The 14 Week Psycho-educational Support Groups are typically $50 for each 75-minute session.
 (4) Professional consultation fees are billed at $185 for 50-minute sessions and negotiable for larger projects.
+(5) The fees for Conflict Resolution Coaching are dependent on the nature of the issues and the number of sessions needed.

 Do you offer a sliding fee?